Gurobi/modeling-examples/README.md

   This model is an example of an electrical power generation problem (also known as a unit commitment problem).
 It selects an optimal set of power stations to turn on in order to satisfy anticipated power demand over a 24-hour time horizon.
   In part 2, the model is extended and adds the option of using hydroelectric power plants to satisfy demand.
 - [Factory Planning:](factory_planning)
-  In this example, we create an optimal production plan that maximize profits.
+  In this example, we create an optimal production plan that maximizes profits.
-  In part 2, we create an optimal production plan that will not only maximize profits, but also determine the months in which to perform maintenance operations on the machines.
+  In part 2, we create an optimal production plan that will not only maximize profits but also determine the months in which to perform maintenance operations on the machines.
 - [Food Manufacturing:](food_manufacturing)
   You will learn how to create an optimal multi-period production plan for a product that requires a number of ingredients – each of which has different costs, restrictions, and features.
   In part 2,  additional constraints are considered that change the problem type from a linear program (LP) problem to a mixed-integer program (MIP) problem, making it harder to solve.